Skip to content

 What is a Local System Account?

-A local system account is a user account that is created by an operating system during installation and that is used for operating system-defined purposes.
+A local system account is a user account created by an operating system during installation and used for operating system-defined purposes.
 System accounts often have pre-defined user IDs (e.g. the root account in Linux.)

 The distinction between system accounts and service accounts is sometimes blurred.
 Many system accounts run operating system processes, and in this respect, resemble service accounts.
 Some system accounts, such as root, are also logged into by system administrators.